By Madeleine Ortiz

 The extreme makeover model is an alluring one, but doing one thing at a time is easier and more sustainable in the long run.
 “Success begets success,” Tulloch says, and there’s no better feeling than that.

 For many people, working with a physician who specializes in weight management is key for sustainable weight loss.
-To find a doctor near you, click here.
+To find a physician near you who specializes in weight management, click here.